Electric-Coin-Company/zcash-docs/source/rtd_pages/nu_dev_guide.rst

 Using zcashd unmodified
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you use the RPC as provided in the zcashd client, which is true for *most* exchanges and general users of Zcash:
+If you use the RPC as provided in the zcashd client, which is true for *most* exchanges and general users of Zcash, you must update your zcashd node to at least verison 2.0.0.

 We are still working on finishing Sapling support for our RPC, the changes to the RPC will be detailed in a list here as they become available.